 Many Oregon State students are experiencing financial uncertainty.
 There is support for you.

 Regular exercise is good for both the mind and body.
-You can still go outside for a walk, run or bike ride — just remember to maintain a safe social distance of at least 6 feet and wear face coverings when you are in closer proximity.
+Go outside for a walk, run or bike ride — just remember to maintain a distance of at least 6 feet and wear face coverings when you are in closer proximity.
 If you want to connect with others while you exercise, Recreational Sports offers group fitness classes via Zoom and other remote programming.

-The Survivor Advocacy & Resource Center continues to provide support, safety planning and advocacy with SARC staff working remotely.
+The Survivor Advocacy & Resource Center provides support, safety planning and advocacy with SARC staff working remotely.
 Know that you are not alone.
-We remain available for confidential appointments and consultations using Zoom.
-You can reach us by phone 24/7 at 541-737-2030 or by email at firstname.lastname@example.org to make an appointment.
+We are available for confidential appointments and consultations using Zoom.
+You can reach us by phone 24/7 at 541-737-2030 or by email to make an appointment.